goldlabel-apps/bit/install.md

 >
 ```

 3. Install a private bit package called `milky-lacks-toes.atrackt` from listingslab
 4. Install a private bit package from elsewhere

-5. Now install a private package  containing our bomber TS components

-- Bit is going to take care of the privacy issue.
-When we run the next step, we need the CLI to be logged in with an account which has access to the package.
-Otherwise it ain't gonna work